-Going on with possible causes of lump on the jawline, having an abscessed tooth is one of them.
+Going on with possible causes, having an abscessed tooth is one of them.
 “A tooth-related abscess (also called a periapical abscess) occurs inside the tooth.
 This happens when the tooth's nerve is dead or dying.
 This type of abscess shows up at the tip of the tooth's root.
 Then it spreads to the surrounding bone’’ [www.colgate.com].

 You will know that your bump on jawline is due to abscessed tooth if you can feel the lump from inside your mouth, even with your finger.

 In fact, “an abscess that isn't treated can form a fluid-filled bubble (cyst) in the jaw bone” [www.colgate.com].
 These abscesses are painful due to the buildup of pus, and the pain can be described as being sharp, shooting and growing pain.
 Face swelling may also result.